CUFE-Student-Guide/CUFE-Student-Guide.github.io/README.md

 - Pay 156 EGP (doesn't include Fawry's fees) on Fawry on the normal [CKES portal](ckes.cu.edu.eg/foe.aspx) choose `شئون طلاب`, then choose `رسم سحب ملف - خريج (الساعات المعتمدة)`.
 - Go to the Student Affairs under building 20 not the normal Credit Hours Student Affairs with all the signed/stamped documents and the receipts to take your file.
 ### Graduation Certificate and Grades Transcript
-Both are normally ready a month after graduation.
+Both are normally ready 2-3 months after graduation.
 - Go to the Graduate Affairs window behind the main administration building (the one in front of the obelisk), and ask for instructions to submit a request.
 They'll tell you where to get the request form.
 The request form costs 5 EGP.
 - Graduation Certificate is needed employers, the Grades Transcript is rarely required but needed for M.Sc. registration.
 - Prices (without Fawry fees, as of 2023):
-	- Graduation Certificate: 80 EGP per copy.
+	- Graduation Certificate: 77 EGP per copy.
-	- Grades Transcript: 105 EGP per copy.
+	- Grades Transcript: 102 EGP per copy.
 - You must have:
 	- One official 6x4 photo with white background.
 	- One black and white photocopy of your National ID.